Tony Bloom: Melbourne Victory

-In 2025 Bloom paid £9.86m for a 29% stake in Scottish Premiership club Heart of Midlothian.

 Poker

 Bloom is a poker player, nicknamed "The Lizard".

 Bloom appeared in the Late Night Poker television series and has a final table appearance on the World Poker Tour.
 He also made back-to-back final table appearances in the first two Poker Million events.
 His first major win came in January 2004 when he won the Australasian Poker Championship in Melbourne, collecting a first prize of around A$420,000 ($320,000, £180,000).

 Bloom fell short of the million-pound grand prize in the Poker Million IX event held in London on 10 December 2010.
 He finished second behind Gus Hansen.

 In September 2022, Bloom won Poker Masters Event #8: $25,000 Pot-Limit Omaha for $360,000.
 It was Bloom's first time playing poker in three years and his first time playing a PokerGO Tour event.

 As of October 2022, Bloom's total live tournament winnings exceeded $3,800,000.